 Cascade Complex

-It truly is one of the gems of Yerevan!
+It truly is one of the gems of Yerevan and Cascade should be in everybody’s Yerevan highlights list!
 There are some fantastic Yerevan cafes situated here and it is one of our favorite places to go for a stroll!

 Made of beautiful limestone the masterpiece monument is located in the city center and it’s a stairway that connects the upper part of Yerevan to downtown.

-Unique construction contains in it many stone artworks, on each level, garden with open-air exhibitions and also is possible to see many wonderful exhibits of contemporary arts from around the world in Cafesjian Center for the Arts in Cascade.
+Unique construction contains many stone artworks, and on each level, garden with open-air exhibitions and also is possible to see many wonderful exhibits of contemporary arts from around the world in Cafesjian Center for the Arts in Cascade.

 Address: 10 Tamanyan St